 April is Distracted Driving Awareness Month and a perfect opportunity for you to commit to safe driving behaviors.
 Distracted driving plays at least some role in a majority of all car accidents and is solely responsible for thousands of injuries and hundreds of deaths every year.
-If you or someone you love has been injured by a distracted driver in El Segundo, Long Beach, or surrounding areas of Orange County, call Kirtland & Packard, LLP at 310-536-1000 to schedule a free consultation with our accident lawyers and learn how we can help.
+If you or someone you love has been injured by a distracted driver in El Segundo, Long Beach, or surrounding areas of Orange County, call Kirtland & Packard, LLP at 855-711-4933 to schedule a free consultation at our San Francisco or Los Angeles office today..

 A Closer Look at Distraction